-- 8.1 None of the Draft Allensmore Neighbourhood Plan (May 2019) policies were concluded to be likely to have a significant effect on the River Wye SAC.
-Based on assumptions and information contained within the Allensmore Parish Plan, Herefordshire Core Strategy and the Pre-submission version / proposed modifications addendum of the HRA for the Core Strategy all of the NDP policies were found to be unlikely to result in significant effects on the River Wye. - 8.2 In many cases this is because the policy itself would not result in development, i.e., it related instead to criteria for development.
+- 7.1 None of the Draft Allensmore Neighbourhood Plan (May 2019) policies were concluded to be likely to have a significant effect on the River Wye SAC. - 7.2 In many cases this is because the policy itself would not result in development, i.e., it related instead to criteria for development.
 In a number of cases the policies also included measures to help support the natural environment, including biodiversity and therefore no significant effect conclusion could be reached.
-In addition, these policies have the potential to mitigate some of the possible adverse effects arising from other policies. - 8.3 The plan is mainly criteria based plan but allocates 7 sites (Policy A3). - 8.4 There is no mains drainage in the Neighbourhood Area.
+In addition, these policies have the potential to mitigate some of the possible adverse effects arising from other policies. - 7.3 The plan is mainly criteria based plan, however, Policy A3 includes 7 site allocations. - 7.4 There is no mains drainage in the Neighbourhood Area.
 The impact of water abstraction and quality can be determined at planning application stage on a case by case basis.
-Policy SD4 of the Core Strategy and Policy indicate that development would not permitted if wastewater treatment and water quality cannot be assured.
-The preparation of the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.5 It is unlikely that the Allensmore Plan will have any in-combination effects with any Plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Housing Market Area in the Herefordshire Core Strategy and all of the proposed housing sites will be of a small scale and in line with the proportional growth specified in the Core Strategy. - 8.6 It is therefore concluded that the Allensmore Parish NDP will not have a likely significant effect on the River Wye SAC and Parish Councillors will welcome the conclusion as to no likely significant effect. - 8.7 Any further amendments to policies (post May 2019) will be rescreened if required and an addendum to this report will be produced.
+Policy SD4 of the Core Strategy and Policy indicate that development would not permitted if wastewater treatment and water quality cannot be assured. - 7.5 The preparation of the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC - 7.6 No mitigation measures have been included within the screening of the policies of the NDP.
+Policies of the Core Strategy and the NDP will form part of the development plans.
+A key requirement of the Core Strategy is to meet the Water Framework Directive. - 7.7 This review has concluded that the submission policies are unlikely to result in significant effects on the River Wye SAC.
+It is therefore concluded that the Allensmoor Plan will not have a likely significant effect on the aforementioned European Site.